totaldebug/totaldebug.uk/_posts/2023-09-18-hll-better-performance-visibility.md

 ## Game Settings

 These settings are to squeeze out the most FPS out of the game and the highest visibility available.

+### Movies Folder

+If you're looking for a quick fix to potentially improve game performance, follow these simple steps:

+1. Navigate to your installation directory, usually found at `C:\Program Files (x86)\Steam\
+From here, go to steamapps\common\Hell Let Loose\HLL\Content`
+1. Locate and delete the **Movies** folder.

 ### In-Game changes